zhangjiangen11/godot/modules/game_help/MTerrain/README.md

 * Navigation integration with Godot's navigation system
 * Grass system with collision for things like trees, grass, rocks, etc
 * Path system based on bezier curves with mesh deformation for roads, rivers, etc.
-* Octree system for optimized control of LOD allowing for large number of objects in the world
+* OCtree system for optimized control of LOD allowing for large number of objects in the world
 * Editor tools for Terrain sculpting, Grass painting, Navigation painting, Path editing, and importing/exporting heightmaps and splatmaps

 ![Screenshot_20230719_144752](https://github.com/mohsenph69/Godot-MTerrain-plugin/assets/52196206/704c51a8-7554-4345-907b-efc635a67dd0)